Mobile CMMS: The Future Maintenance Team’s BFF

 Since almost all maintenance management tasks are performed in the field or on the floor, immediate mobile access allows status updates to be accessible by all levels of an organization.
 This bridges the communication gap between personnel and management and ensures the database is always up-to-date.

-Overall, this lessens the amount of time needed to initiate work orders, update asset records, manage and issue inventory for jobs, and await job approvals and status updates.
+Overall, mobile CMMS lessens the amount of time needed to initiate work orders, update asset records, manage and issue inventory for jobs, and await job approvals and status updates.

 Has your organization recently shifted toward or implemented mobile or application-based CMMS?
 If so, what has your experience been like?
 Have you found the transition to be an efficient one?
 Feel free to share your experiences below or email me at [email protected]